-Arrangements for considering complaints about special educational provision from parents of pupils with SEND
+Arrangements for considering complaints about special educational provision from parents

 Parents should initially contact the SEND co-ordinator or the Headteacher.
 If they do not feel their complaint has been addressed satisfactorily, they should contact the SEND governor.
 Parents may also contact the parent liaison officer at County Hall.